 - Tina O’Connell – Principal Engineer, Hydrology and Hydraulics, HDR

 - Steve Clark – Managing Director, Water Technologies

 Panel member experience

 The Panel reports to a Joint Working Group comprising of officers from the Australian Government Department of Infrastructure, Transport, Regional Development and Communications and the Department of Transport and Main Roads.
-All Panel advice, recommendations and deliverables will be reported to the Joint Working Group.
+All Panel advice, recommendations, and deliverables are reported to this group.

 Investigations and findings the Panel undertakes